python/devguide/communication.rst

 compiled by `Carol Willing <https://discuss.python.org/u/willingc/>`_ gives you a quick overview on how to kick off Python Discourse.

-New users can get familiarise with the forum by going through Discobot tutorials.
+We recommend new users getting familiarised with the forum by going through Discobot tutorials.
 These tutorials can be activated by replying to a welcome message from "discourse Greetings!" received under Notifications and Messages in your user account.